Athens : A Walk Around the Historical Center

 I have to admit that the Greek capital doesn’t look attractive on first sight.
 When the rest of Europe was going through renaissance, Greece was occupied by the Turks.
 Unlike other European capitals, there are no wide avenues and perfectly aligned blocks with big squares and elaborate gardens.
 Centuries of building without urban planning have led to an anarchic pattern which is irreversible I’m afraid, but also a part of its character.

 Athens’ beauty lies under its skin.
 It’s in the little shops and tiny cafes which live in every neighborhood.
 The city still has neighborhoods in the traditional sense of the word.
 People more or less know each other in the area where they live, even if it’s in a lesser degree than it was in the past.
-Every neighborhood has: its bakery, a butcher, a kiosk and even a grocery store which became a rarity in the 90s but came back with the crisis and the bankruptcy of many supermarkets.
+Every neighborhood has: its bakery, a butcher, a kiosk and even a grocery store which became a rarity in the 90s but has came back with the crisis and the bankruptcy of many supermarkets.

 I grew up in a neighborhood close to the historical center, called Kato Petralona.
 “Kato” means lower and the clarification is there to denote that the neighborhood is divided by the train tracks into lower and upper Petralona.

-Built to perfection by Iktinos and Callicrates, and decorated by a true master sculptor: Phidias, Parthenon is a wonder to observe.
+Built to perfection by Iktinos and Callicrates, and decorated by a true master sculptor—Phidias, Parthenon is a wonder to observe.
 Its two fathers even gave a small curvature to its longest lines so that they would appear straight to the imperfect human eye, and they did so 2500 years ago.

 Theater of Dionysus & Herodus Atticus Odeon

 On the south side of Acropolis rests the Theatre of Dionysus, the first stone theatre ever build.
 A bit to the west is the Odeon of Herodes Atticus.
-Fully restored and functional it has hosted several great artists during the years: Luciano Pavarotti, Elton John, Frank Sinatra and Maria Callas to name a few.
-It still hosts some great concerts from time to time and they are always very special nights with the extravagant lighting of the Odeon and the lightened Acropolis in the background.
+Fully restored and functional, it has hosted several great artists during the years: Luciano Pavarotti, Elton John, Frank Sinatra and Maria Callas to name a few.
+It still hosts some great concerts from time to time and they are always very special to watch with the extravagant lighting of the Odeon and the lightened Acropolis in the background.

 Just across the street is the new museum of Acropolis.
 The contemporary building made of glass and concrete is a landmark in its own right.
-Artifacts and building are working as a single entity giving an amazing experience.
+Artifacts and building are working as a single entity giving the visitor an amazing experience.
 The structure is manipulating the light in a way that makes the unique exhibits come to life, and every time you look to the north, Acropolis is there, immovable and framed by the building itself like a painting.

 On the north side looking down at the base of the Holy Rock (as Acropolis is also addressed) you can see the rooftops of Plaka and the labyrinth alleys that surrounds them.
 On the north east foot of the hill there is an area with small houses and even smaller alleys.
 This part is called Anafiotika to the honor of the first builders who came from Anafi island and built their small houses and Cycladic style alleys there.

-Further away to the north, is Roman forum with Hadrian’s library behind it and Greek Agora to the left, featuring the magnificent Stoa of Attalos and the temple of Hyphaestus—one of the most well preserved temples in Greece.
+Further away to the north, is the Roman forum with Hadrian’s library behind it and the Greek Agora to the left, featuring the magnificent Stoa of Attalos and the temple of Hyphaestus—one of the most well preserved temples in Greece.
 A bit further to the west is Kerameikos.
 The potter’s ancient neighborhood and burial ground.

+Finally, to the east you have a great view of the ruins of Olympian Zeus temple or “Stiles Olympiou Dios” as it’s called in Greek.
 The density of ancient sites in the Athenian center is just mind blowing and for people who appreciate history it can’t get much better.

 A walk around